cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Effect_of_qPCR_Flag_on_HPV58_Genotypes/README.md

 The more stringent read fraction filters reduce the variation in HPV58 genotype assignments in FFPE samples.

-However, the qPCR filter essentially removes the increased frequency of HPV58 assignments in FFPE samples (at any read fraction threshold).
+The qPCR filter essentially removes the increased frequency of HPV58 assignments in FFPE samples (at any read fraction threshold).
+However, please note that only FFPE samples are flagged for qPCR filtering.

 **A) Effect of Read Fraction Thresholds *without* qPCR Filter**